rctatman/Livetweeting-Guide/index.md

 1. Threading tweets: Threading refers to a chain of tweets where each tweet is a reply to the one before it.
 This has several advantages.
 The first is that it keeps your followers' feed tidy.
 Since Twitter automatically collapses the middle of long threads, you're not taking up as much space as you would if you made each tweet individually.
 This also clearly maintains the chronological relationship of the  tweets, so anyone can read the thread and follow the course of the talk.
 2. Putting the author's last name in front of every tweet: since tweets can be retweeted individually, even if they're in a thread, this allows others to retweet the parts they find relevant/interesting while still clearly crediting the author.
 	1. Two authors: If the paper has two authors, I use the “LastName1 & LastName2”.
 	2. More than two authors: If a paper has more than two authors, I use “LastName1 et al”.
 3. Starting with the title: This makes the content of the thread clear, and makes it easier for you to search later.
 (You can request and download your own complete Twitter history at any time.)
 Also, if the conference has a proceedings it makes it easier for someone to look up the specific paper.
 4. The conference hashtag: This organizes your tweets, helps others find the work if they're interested in finding out more and lets other conference attendees find your tweets.
 If you're quite positive that there isn't one already established, you can start your own.
 The most popular format is the acronym for the conference and either the year it takes place (for example: #EACL2017) or the number of the conference (ex: #NWAV44).
 Hashtags are not case-sensitive.

 You can use whatever format you like, though, as long as you're consistent!
-To help people follow along, I have a quick summary of my tweet formatting conventions as my pinned tweet (one tweet that always appears as the top tweet of your Twitter profile).
+To help people follow along, I have a quick summary of my tweet formatting conventions as my pinned tweet (one tweet that always appears as the top tweet of your Twitter profile):

 I'm currently alpha-testing an Android app that automates some of my formatting, and I'll be sure to share it once the developer's ready to release it.

 ### General guidelines: